Esperanto: Internet

 On May 28, 2015, the language learning platform Duolingo launched a free Esperanto course for English speakers.
 On March 25, 2016, when the first Duolingo Esperanto course completed its beta-testing phase, that course had 350,000 people registered to learn Esperanto through the medium of English.
 By July 2018, the number of learners had risen to 1.36 million.
-On July 20, 2018, Duolingo changed from recording users cumulatively to reporting only the number of "active learners" (i.e., those who are studying at the time and have not yet completed the course), which as of October 2022 stands at 299,000 learners.

-On October 26, 2016, a second Duolingo Esperanto course, for which the language of instruction is Spanish, appeared on the same platform and which as of April 2021 has a further 176,000 students.
-A third Esperanto course, taught in Brazilian Portuguese, began its beta-testing phase on May 14, 2018, and as of April 2021, 220,000 people are using this course and 155,000 people in May 2022.
-A fourth Esperanto course, taught in French, began its beta-testing phase in July 2020, and as of March 2021 has 72,500 students and 101,000 students in May 2022.
+As of October 2018, Lernu!, another online learning platform for Esperanto, had 320,000 registered users, and nearly 75,000 monthly visits.

-As of October 2018, Lernu!, another online learning platform for Esperanto, has 320,000 registered users, and nearly 75,000 monthly visits.
-50,000 users possess at least a basic understanding of Esperanto.
+The language-learning platforms Drops, Memrise and LingQ also have materials for Esperanto.

 On February 22, 2012, Google Translate added Esperanto as its 64th language.
 On July 25, 2016, Yandex Translate added Esperanto as a language.